 The New York Times recently reported that “Federal and state officials, many facing record budget deficits, are starting to aggressively pursue companies that try to pass off regular employees as independent contractors.”
 The same article indicates that the President’s 2010 budget “assumes that the federal crackdown will yield at least $7 billion over 10 years.
 More than two dozen states also have stepped up enforcement, often by enacting stricter penalties for misclassifying workers.”

-Chintamani Abhyankar, author of “Stop Donating your Money to IRS,” reports that the IRS has begun a three-year audit of 6,000 randomly chosen businesses of all types, sizes, and shapes to investigate any sort of suspicion of tax infractions.
+Chintamani Abhyankar, the author of “Stop Donating your Money to IRS,” reports that the IRS has begun a three-year audit of 6,000 randomly chosen businesses of all types, sizes, and shapes to investigate any sort of suspicion of tax infractions.
 According to Abhyankar, “they believe that the IRS is just gearing up for a run at businesses under the new administration.”

 The Division of Labor Standards Enforcement (Labor Commissioner) provides the following caution: